succinctlabs/sp1/book/writing-programs/setup.md

 ## Create Project with CLI (Recommended)

-The recommended way to setup your first program to prove inside the zkVM is using the method described in [Quickstart](../getting-started/quickstart.md) which will create a program folder.
+The recommended way to setup your first program to prove inside the zkVM is to use the method described in [Quickstart](../getting-started/quickstart.md), which will create a program folder.

 ```bash
 cargo prove new <name>